This article originally appeared on VICE Canada.

 4. Donald Trump

 OK, credit where credit is due.
 Trump hit Trudeau where it really hurt, basically calling him the Canadian Clark Kent.
 (I’m guessing he’s never seen this picture, however.)

 “PM Justin Trudeau of Canada acted so meek and mild during our @G7 meetings only to give a news conference after I left saying that, “US Tariffs were kind of insulting” and he “will not be pushed around.”
 Very dishonest & weak.
 Our Tariffs are in response to his of 270% on dairy!”
 Trump tweeted from Air Force One after he left the G7 summit.

-This, in many ways, is a Canadian’s worst nightmare since we spend half of our time bending over backwards trying to be polite and the other half of the time, wondering if people are mistaking our politeness for weakness.
+This, in many ways, is a Canadian’s worst nightmare since we spend half of our time bending over backward trying to be polite and the other half of the time wondering if people are mistaking our politeness for weakness.
 A broken clock is right twice a day, and Trump plunged a dagger into the heart of the Canadian psyche.
 Well played, sir.

 3. Donald Trump’s trade advisor

 One of the best parts of any insult war is when a third party escalates the situation.
 (On the schoolyard, this is where a tertiary bully jumps in with a “your mama” joke.)
 Anyway, in case you needed reminding, it’s not like Trump has surrounded himself with a bunch of even-keeled political aides trained in the fine arts of quiet diplomacy.

 Instead, he has people like trade advisor Peter Navarro.